Kasap Merah – The Natural Ice-Cream Durian Dessert

 If you had cajoled it open gently with tender loving care, you might be greeted with a smooth puffy appearance that warms your heart like sunset.

-If you have coerced it open forcefully like a bag belonging to a pick-pocket who just made you his latest victim, then you can greeted by a messy hair look that looks more dishevel than a moody khun poh.
+If you have coerced it open forcefully like a pick-pocketer’s bag who just made you his latest victim, then you can be greeted by a messy hair look that looks more dishevel than a moody khun poh.

 This is one sensitive and temperamental durian that will not hesitate to show it’s disapproval of how you handle it.

 The reason why this is so is because of it’s liquid-like texture.
-Something you might have guessed from it’s name.
+Something you might have guessed from it’s nickname.

 The pulps can sometimes be disproportionately huge in the sense that you could not imagine such mega pulps when looking at the size of the whole fruit.